Slea Head Drive

 How long is Slea Head Drive?

-The circular road (R559) is 47km (30 miles) long, starting and ending in the unique little town of Dingle.
+The circular road (R559) is 47 km (30 miles) long, starting and ending in the unique little town of Dingle.
 It’s totally paved in good condition.
 However, you have to be careful because some parts are full of holes.
-Travellers usually travel clockwise in order to avoid the large tour buses that frequent the route during the summer.
-It’s clearly labelled by road signs throughout its length.
-However, there are sections of it where you’ll need to detour off the main route, which can be easily missed.
+Travelers usually go clockwise to avoid the large tour buses that frequent the route during the summer.

 Is Slea Head Drive challenging?

-Tucked away on Ireland’s western-most edge, the drive is very curvy and twisty, so caution is required.
+Tucked away on Ireland’s westernmost edge, the drive is very curvy and twisty, so caution is required.
 It is narrow, winding, precarious, and undoubtedly a little frightening in places.
-There are many spots where the road is directly beside a cliff drop off into the ocean.
-However, the road offers uncovers amazing views over the Atlantic, the nearby Blasket Islands and the rugged coast covered with luscious green.
-Slea Head Drive (Slí Cheann Sléibhe) is suitable for motorists, but is also enjoyed by cyclists: it is possible to hire a bike at a number of locations in Dingle.
+There are many spots where the road is directly beside a cliff drop-off into the ocean.
+However, the road uncovers amazing views over the Atlantic, the nearby Blasket Islands, and the rugged coast covered with lush greenery.
+Slea Head Drive (Slí Cheann Sléibhe) is suitable for motorists but is also enjoyed by cyclists: it is possible to hire a bike at various locations in Dingle.

 Slea Head Map